LocalT0aster/syncplay-docker/README.md

 ## Registry

-The images released by this project comply with the [OCI Image Format Specification](https://github.com/opencontainers/image-spec) and can be distributed on any registry that complies with the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
-In the current workflow, Github Action will be automatically distribute the same images to the following registries:
+The images released by this project comply with the [OCI Image Format Specification](https://github.com/opencontainers/image-spec) and can be distributed on any registry that supports the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
+In the current workflow, GitHub Actions will automatically distribute the images to the following registries:

 - Docker Hub: `dnomd343/syncplay`
 - Github Package: `ghcr.io/dnomd343/syncplay`
 - Tencent Cloud: `ccr.ccs.tencentyun.com/dnomd343/syncplay`

-There are four CPU architectures supported, namely `amd64` , `arm64` , `i386` and `arm/v7` .
-When pulling the image, the container tool will automatically select the appropriate image based on the host architecture.
+There are four CPU architectures are supported: `amd64` , `arm64` , `i386` and `arm/v7` .
+When you pull an image, the container tool will automatically select the appropriate version based on your host architecture.

-You can pull the original OCI image and store it as tar file, which can be used offline.
-It is recommended to use the [skopeo](https://github.com/containers/skopeo) tool to achieve this.
+You can pull the original OCI image and save it as a tar file for offline use.
+It is recommended to use the [skopeo](https://github.com/containers/skopeo.git) tool for this purpose.

-> You can use the `docker save` command to export, but only supports a single architecture.
+> You can use the `docker save` command to export the image, but only supports a single architecture.

 ```bash
 $ skopeo copy --all                             \